 Should I choose a smooth or wood-grain finish for my shutters?
-Shutters with a smooth finish tend to look more modern and suave, while shutters with a textured finish look more natural and historic.
+Shutters with a smooth finish have a more chic look, while shutters with a textured finish look more natural and historic.
 But the benefits to each style of plantation shutter finish go a little bit farther, and ultimately come down to your own taste.Benefits of shutters with a smooth finish – A smooth finish to your shutters offer a clean, sleek, sophisticated look.
 If your home doesn’t have many other wood surfaces like hardwood floors or exposed beams, you might not want a smooth finish.
 A smooth finish makes dust easier to see, compared to a wood grain finish.
-We usually recommend a smooth finish for faux wood shutters like Polywood.Benefits of shutters with a wood grain finish – A wood grain finish on your shutters offers a more natural, somewhat historic look to your shutters.
+We usually recommend a smooth finish for faux wood shutters like Polywood.Benefits of shutters with a wood grain finish – Shutters with a textured finish offer a more natural look in your home.
 That’s perfect if you want to bring the look of nature indoors, especially if you want to accentuate the look of your hardwood flooring.
 A wood grain on your shutters can also make it harder to see dust, meaning you can wait a little longer between regular cleanings.
 A textured finish looks especially great on real wood shutters in Indianapolis.